 Yvon Gauthier Info-Training provided a complete selection of training courses designed to increase knowledge and awareness of Access to Information and Privacy issues and legislation.
-The mandatory "ATIP for all NEB employees" is a half-day course that was provided in two sessions on September 16 and 18, 2014, to 46 employees, including 37 new employees.
-The two-hour "ATIP - Focus on Privacy" course is available to all, but was attended this year by two ATIP Office staff on September 17, 2014.
-The one-day course, "ATIP for Designated Staff only", was attended by eight employees on September 19, 2014.
+The mandatory "ATIP for all NEB employees" is a half-day course that was provided in two sessions on March 8 and March 11, 2016, to 58 employees.
+The two-hour "ATIP - Focus on Privacy" course was offered on March 9th and attended by 7 employees.
+The one-day course, "ATIP for Designated Staff only", was attended by 21 employees on March 10, 2016.
+A special session, entitled "ATIP Orientation for Board Members", was held on March 9th and was attended by the Chair and CEO as well as by 8 Board Members.